Medically reviewed by Drugs.com. Last updated on Dec 4, 2023.

 How is folliculitis diagnosed?

 Your healthcare provider will examine your skin.
-Tell him how long you have had symptoms and if you have had folliculitis in the past.
-Also tell your healthcare provider if you have had other bacterial skin infections in the past.
+Tell him or her how long you have had symptoms.
+Tell him or her if you ever had folliculitis or any other bacterial skin infection.

-- A skin biopsy is used to remove one of the bumps on your skin may be removed and sent to a lab for tests.
-A skin sample may help your healthcare provider learn what is causing your folliculitis.
+- A skin biopsy is used to remove one of the bumps on your skin.
+The bump will be sent to a lab to find what is causing your folliculitis.

-- Wound culture: Cultures are done to learn what kind of germ caused your infection.
+- A wound culture is done to find which germ caused your infection.
 A culture may be done by swabbing a draining area on your skin.

 How is folliculitis treated?

-Your folliculitis may heal on its own without treatment.
-If your folliculitis is severe or is not healing, you may need treatment.
+Folliculitis may heal on its own without treatment.
+If your folliculitis is severe or is not healing, you may need any of the following:

-- Antibiotics: This medicine is given to fight or prevent an infection caused by bacteria.
+- Antibiotics help fight or prevent a bacterial infection.
 It may be given as an ointment that you apply to your skin or as a pill.
 Always take your antibiotics exactly as ordered by your healthcare provider.
 Never save antibiotics or take leftover antibiotics that were given to you for another illness.

-- Antifungal medicine: This medicine helps kill fungus that may be causing your folliculitis.
-It may be given as an cream that you apply to your skin or as a pill.
+- Antifungal medicine may be given as an cream that you apply to your skin or take as a pill.

 - Steroids may be given to decrease inflammation.

 - Antihistamines may be given to help decrease itching.

-- UV light therapy: During this treatment, ultraviolet light is used to help decrease the inflammation on the skin.
+- Ultraviolet (UV) light therapy is used to help decrease inflammation on the skin.
 UV light treatments are only used to treat certain types of folliculitis.

 How can I manage folliculitis?

 - Clean the area.
 Use antibacterial soap to wash the affected area.
 Change your washcloths and towels every day.

-- Avoid shaving the area: If possible, do not shave areas that have folliculitis.
+- Do not shave the area.
+If possible, do not shave areas that have folliculitis.
 If you must shave, use an electric razor or new blade every time you shave.

 How can I prevent folliculitis?

-- Do not wear tight clothing: Do not wear tight-fitting clothes that rub against and irritate your skin.
+- Do not wear tight clothing.
+Tight-fitting clothes may rub against and irritate your skin.